PalaashSri/App_Description_Generator/README.md

 * Run `pip install -U Celery` to install Celery on to the system.

-* Intall Rabbitmq by following the process mentioned in: https://www.rabbitmq.com/install-windows.html
+* Install Rabbitmq by following the process mentioned in: https://www.rabbitmq.com/install-windows.html

-* After rabbitmq has been setup properly, go to the location where rabbitmq has been installed and go to the sbin folder using terminal.
+* After rabbitmq has been setup properly, go to the location where rabbitmq has been installed and go to the sbin folder using the terminal.
 Example location on my desktop: "C:\Program Files\RabbitMQ Server\rabbitmq_server-3.11.0\sbin".
 When in this folder, using the terminal execute the following command `.\rabbitmq-server.bat start`.
 This will start the rabbitmq servers.

 * Then in the folder which contains this project run the following command `celery -A appExtractionSite worker -l info -E` to start celery worker.